 Add this workshop to your cart using the Enroll Now button at the top right of this page in order to proceed with Checkout.
 You will be asked to quickly create an IHP username and password if you do not already have one.
-With an IHP account, you will have access to our learning management system for this conference and any future IHP Continuing Education offerings you may participate in.
+You can save this account to register for any future IHP CPD programs.

 - We recommend registering through this portal and paying with a debit or credit card for optimal efficiency.

 - If using this method, please contact Ginny Do, CPD@mghihp.edu to confirm enrollment into this activity.
 Make check payable to "MGH Institute of Health Professions" and send with attention to:

 Ginny Do - CIPSI